cythral/lambdajection/README.md

 ## 1. Installation

 ### 1.1.
 Metapackage
 See the [packages](#2-packages) section for a list of available packages.
-Starting in v0.5.0-beta2, you will need to have the .NET 5 SDK installed (projects must be built with Roslyn 3.8 or higher).
+Starting in v0.5.0-beta2, you will need to have the .NET 5 SDK installed.

 ```
 dotnet add package Lambdajection